18 Word Embeddings

 The word2vec model takes the first two columns as input and tries to predict whether the two words are neighbors or not.
 It does this by learning two separate sets of embeddings: word embeddings and context embeddings.

 For each row of the training set, the model looks up the embedding for the target word and the embedding for the context word, and computes the dot product between the two vectors.
 The dot product is closely related to the cosine similarity, which we discussed in Section 17.1.2—it measures how similar the two embeddings are.
 If the dot product is large (i.e. the word embedding and the context embedding are very similar), the model predicts that the two words are likely to be real neighbors.
-If the dot product is small, the model predicts that the two words were probably sampled at random.8 During training, the model learns which word embeddings and context embeddings will do best at this binary prediction task.
+If the dot product is small, the model predicts that the two words were probably sampled at random.7 During training, the model learns which word embeddings and context embeddings will do best at this binary prediction task.

 Notice that word2vec (and fastText and GloVe) give each word two embeddings: one for when the word is the target and another for when it is the context (Goldberg & Levy, 2014).
 This may seem strange, but it actually solves two important problems with LSA:

-- A Nuance of the Distributional Hypothesis.
+1. A Nuance of the Distributional Hypothesis.
 Recall the case of “fridge” and “refrigerator”, which almost never appear together in the same sentence, but do tend to appear next to similar groupings of other words.
 Because LSA is based directly on broad patterns of covariance in word frequencies, it will pick up on the fact that “fridge” and “refrigerator” are negatively correlated and push them further apart than they should be.
 Word2vec, on the other hand, can learn a context embedding for “refrigerator” that is not so close to the word embedding for “fridge”, even when the word embeddings of the two words are very close.
 This allows word2vec to recognize that “refrigerator” and “fridge” tend to appear in similar contexts, but are unlikely to appear together.
 In this way, word2vec is truer to the distributional hypothesis than LSA.

-- Associative Asymmetry.
+2. Associative Asymmetry.
 The cosine similarity between two word embeddings gives the best estimate of conceptual similarity (Torabi Asr et al., 2018).
 This is because conceptual similarity is not the same as association in language (or in the mind).
 In fact, psycholinguists have long known that human associations between two words are asymmetric.
 For example, people prompted with “leopard” are much more likely to think of “tiger” than people prompted with “tiger” are to think of “leopard” (Tversky & Gati, 1982).
 These sorts of associative connections are closely tied to probabilities of co-occurrence in language and are therefore much better represented by the cosine similarity (or even the dot product) between a word embedding and a context embedding (Torabi Asr et al., 2018).
-Thus the association between “leopard” and “tiger” would be represented by the similarity between the word embedding of “leopard” and the context embedding of “tiger”, allowing for the asymmetry observed in mental associations.9 Since LSA only produces one embedding per word, it cannot capture this asymmetry.
+Thus the association between “leopard” and “tiger” would be represented by the similarity between the word embedding of “leopard” and the context embedding of “tiger”, allowing for the asymmetry observed in mental associations.8 Since LSA only produces one embedding per word, it cannot capture this asymmetry.

 # open model

-.
+To find embeddings of specific words, use predict(word2vec_mod, c("word1", "word2").
 To get embeddings for full documents, average the embeddings of the words in the document.
-Here we provide a function to compute document embeddings directly from a DFM.
+The textstat_embedding() function computes document embeddings directly from a DFM.
+Let’s use word2vec embeddings and cosine similarity to reanalyze the Hippocorpus data.

 # embedding of the word "surprised"

-surprise_embedding <- predict(word2vec_mod, "surprised", type = "embedding") |>
+surprise_embedding <- predict(word2vec_mod, "surprised")

 # document embeddings